-• Authenticate the identity of subscribers before permitting access to the system or applications.

-- Manage privileges of subscribers to limit subscribers to their assigned roles. - Enforce domain integrity boundaries for security critical processes. - Support recovery from key or system failure.
+- Authenticate the identity of users before permitting access to the system or applications. - Manage privileges of users to limit users to their assigned roles. - Enforce domain integrity boundaries for security critical processes. - Support recovery from key or system failure.

-WidePoint does not allow for remote workstations to administer WidePoint NFI CAs.
+WidePoint does not allow for remote workstations to administer WidePoint NFI CAs or KEDs.